arvigeus/AZ-204/Questions/Identity Platform.md

 - [ ] The resource is Key Vault.

 Answer: if the resource identifier is omitted in the scope parameter, the resource is assumed to be Microsoft Graph.

 ---

-Question: Which of the following endpoints may assume the resource as Microsoft Graph when the resource identifier is omitted in the scope parameter?

-- [ ] Synchronization
-- [x] Consent
-- [ ] Processing
-- [ ] Access

-Answer: Consent

----